cchurch/ansible-role-uwsgi/README.md

 - `uwsgi_pip_packages`: List of pip packages to install to support uWSGI when `uwsgi_install == "pip"`.
 Default is set from `uwsgi_default_pip_packages`, which evaluates to `["uwsgi"]`.
+- `uwsgi_pip_executable`: Alternate name or path of pip used to install packages when `uwsgi_install == "pip"` and not installing into a virtualenv.
+Default is to let the `pip` module determine which pip executable to use.

 The following variables may be used to customize the service configuration when uWSGI is not installed via the system package manager and managed via upstart or